MooersLab/writingProgress2022/README.md

 The keys to sustaining the use of this workbook are (1) to make it rapidly accessible via a link or alias and (2) to ease the finding of the specific writing project sheet in which to enter the number of words written, minutes spent, or both.The latter problem can be addressed by using a color code for the active writing projects.

 Keeping the labels for writing projects as short as possible allows for the display of more tabs.
 At the default zoom level, you can see about 15 tabs.
 You can still read the labels for fifty tabs when zoomed out sufficiently.
 I am now using the scroll menu in the lower lefthand corner to find the project sheet to open.
 I shortened the writing project sheet name to the project's index number, and I now rely on the metadata in the sheet to check that I have opened the correct sheet.
-I usually have the project number at the front of my mind when working on a writing project, but metadata in the sheet is a good sanity check.Enter the `end' key of an extended keyboard to move to the end of a row to display the monthly plots along the right margin of the `min.day'  and `word.day' sheets.
+I usually have the project number at the front of my mind when working on a writing project, but metadata in the sheet are a good sanity check.
+Enter the ***end*** key of an extended keyboard to move to the end of a row to display the monthly plots along the right margin of the ***min.day***  and ***word.day*** sheets.

 I have removed the other barrier to using the workbook, which is the coding of the monthly bar plots.
 This task can be tedious and has deterred me from using the workbook in the past when I was using Excel to edit the workbook offline.
 I had trouble recalling how to edit the data ranges at the start of each month.